NathanZaldivar/smserver/README.md

 _background_scheduler_

-the event checker is a background process that every 12 hours checks if an event is comming up, sending you a message if its due. this can be changed by editing smserver.py under the background_scheduler funtion:
+the event checker is a background process that every 12 hours checks if an event is coming up, sending you a message if it's due. this can be changed by editing smserver.py under the background_scheduler function:
 ```
 def background_scheduler():
     schedule.every(12).hours.do(Handle.event_checker)